finnito/Science/content/10scie/ecology/2-food-chains-and-webs.md

 ![[Source](https://en.wikipedia.org/wiki/Ecological_pyramid)](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d4/Ecological_Pyramid.png/720px-Ecological_Pyramid.png)

 - The first organism on a chain is a __producer__ who creates their own energy (usually through photosynthesis)
-- __Recall__: photosynthesis is then process of creating sugar and energy from sunlight!
+- __Recall__: photosynthesis is the process of creating sugar and energy from sunlight!

 ---